Breakups. Some people have them harder, some easier, but we all go through them at some point. And they always suck.

 This process may take you from a few minutes to several hours, but ultimately, it’s different for everyone since we are all at different points in our breakup recovery.
 So don’t be pressured to reach a certain time period.

-In general, you’ll want to repeat this activity multiple times throughout the days or weeks because negative emotions will keep regrowing until you’ve reached acceptance.
+You’ll want to repeat this activity multiple times throughout the days or weeks because negative emotions will keep regrowing until you’ve reached acceptance.
 Therefore, this process of letting go is not something you do once and forget about it.
 It’s an activity you repeat until you have finally outgrown and transcended the longing for your ex.

 Just whatever you do, don’t try to suppress your emotions or try escape from them (i.e., indulge in drugs, sweets, rigorous exercise, Youtube binges, etc.) The more you do this, the shittier you’ll feel afterward, and you’ll also be way more likely to face mood swings, temper tantrums, and general irritability.
 At worst, you may even develop trauma.